The Dunstable Hang-gliding

-This allows Full Members to fly all our sites; Dunstable Downs, Sharpenhoe, Chinnor & Holmbeck Farm (for powered paragliders and hang-gliders).
-All new pilots joining the Club are required to attend the mandatory Airspace Brief before flying at Dunstable Downs.
+This allows Full Members to fly all our sites; Dunstable Downs, Sharpenhoe and Chinnor, as long as you have the required BHPA rating.
+All new pilots joining the Club via Full Membership are required to attend the mandatory Airspace Briefing before flying at Dunstable Downs.

 Limited Membership (£5)

 This allows Limited Membership pilots to ONLY fly at Sharpenhoe and Chinnor - but NOT at Dunstable Downs.
 Pilots joining with Limited Membership do NOT require the Airspace Briefing.
 Limited Membership pilots must be BHPA Pilot (Hill) rated minimum.